 If you are using OneSearch from off campus you will need sign in with your University username and password to access all of the the resources available to you, or to view your Library account.
 Read this useful information about off campus access to resources if you are following links from:

 You may also wish to link Google Scholar to the Library collections, which will make accessing full-texts online even easier.

-If you would like books posting to you or would like to request scans or photocopies, please email us at email@example.com asking to be registered as a Distance Learner.
+If you would like books posting to you, please email us at firstname.lastname@example.org asking to be registered as a Distance Learner.
 If you only need a chapter or short section of a book, please look at the Scans and Photocopies section below.

 - Once registered as a Distance Learner, books may be requested for Postal Loan via OneSearch.
 Please note that you need to sign into OneSearch first.